 This sounds like a fabulous story.
 Please elaborate!

 Myal Greene: After high school, my first summer job was as a “Sandwich Artist” at Subway.
 I hated standing inside all day behind a counter touching food.
 I told my dad that I wanted a job outside.
 And, you know, my dad had a friend from the Rotary Club who owned all the cemeteries in town.
 So, he got me a job, mostly cutting the grass, but at least twice a week we did an interment.
 Most of the digging gets done with a backhoe but they always made the college kid climb the ladder down to the bottom of the hole.

 That’s amazing.
 I think we’ve found our title, “From Sandwich Artist to CEO…” Thanks so much for sitting down with us today, Myal!

-Mary Milano serves as the Director of Fundraising Content at World Relief.
+Mary Milano served as the Director of Fundraising Content at World Relief from 2017-2022.